 T2 Tram departures from the airport vary from every 5 minutes at peak times.
 Tickets are bought at machines or sales points and must then be stamped on boarding the tram.
 They are then valid for the tram and any onward bus travel in the city for 90 minutes after the stamp.

-The shared airport transfer service will drop you at your hotel or apartment.
+The shared airport transfer service, when available, will drop you at your hotel or apartment.
 Covid restrictions allowing, it’s the best budget choice if you have luggage and your accommodation isn’t near the station or a tram stop.
 It’s a well reviewed service and cheaper than a taxi.